 Blood, more blood, and tears

 When I was 39 weeks and three days pregnant with my second son, I was in an ambulance racing to hospital.
 It wasn't because of me or the baby.
-I was sitting in the front passenger; it was my partner who was being blue-lighted to hospital, as he lay on the stretcher in the back, bleeding profusely and barely conscious.
+I was sitting in the front passenger seat; it was my partner who was being blue-lighted to hospital, as he lay on the stretcher in the back, bleeding profusely and barely conscious.

-As we raced through Amsterdam with sirens blaring, past the Rijksmuseum, over the bridge that goes over Vondelpark, I sat up in the passenger seat of the ambulance, feeling the seat belt cut into my huge, hard stomach.
+As we raced through Amsterdam with sirens blaring, past the Rijksmuseum, over the bridge that goes over Vondelpark, I sat in the front passenger seat of the ambulance, feeling the seat belt cut into my huge, hard stomach.
 The whole way I whispered silently to my baby.
 "Not now, not now, not now,".
 I would whisper those words to my unborn son many times for the following week.

-This is not how I expected my second son's birth story to begin, but truly it is where it starts.
+This is not how I expected my second son's birth story to begin, but it is where it starts.
 It's impossible to pretend that the weeks leading up to his birth weren't among the most stressful of my life.
 It would do my partner and I a disservice to pretend that in the back of that ambulance he didn't come close to.... well, I don't know what.
 We didn't entertain how bad his haemorrage could have been then and I haven't much since.

 So I won't dwell on the details of my partner's hospital admission and illness here.
 I will try to keep it brief because hey, he is but a supporting actor in the real show that is my giving birth to my second child (as much by his choice as anything) but here is what happened in a nutshell.
 Twelve days before my baby's due date, my partner was scheduled for fairly routine surgery due to sleep apnoea.
 It was a number of procedures and he was in hospital overnight.
 He came home the following day weak, croaky and in a lot of pain - which I moaned about because at 38 weeks pregnant the last thing I wanted to be doing was all the legwork with our three-year-old - but I got on with it.